Here you will find information about roadworks, road closures and diversions in Northumberland.

 Public processions, rejoicings, illuminations, or street parties in residential streets

 Town and Police Clauses Act 1847 - Section 21

 Free of charge

-Sporting event, social event or entertainment which is held on the highway and causes disruption to road users
+For sporting event, social event or entertainment which is held on the highway and causes disruption to road users

 Advertised once in the local press to alert road users